-Written Explanations (also known as Statement of Intention and various other names throughout different schools), are short introductory pieces to your Writing in Context essay.
+Written Explanations (also known as Statement of Intention, SOE, and various other names throughout different schools), are short introductory pieces to your Writing in Context essay.
 These Written Explanations are intended to provide your assessor an indication of what they should expect from your piece.
 Essentially, written explanations are a discussion of your own work.
 In this case, you are writing to inform the assessor of 5 elements of your essay, commonly known as FLAPC:

 Form, Language, Audience, Purpose, Context